top of page

 High speed chases are intense.
 When you add in gun shots you have a full adrenaline dump.
 I squinched down in the seat as much as possible to make a smaller target.
 It didn’t seem that anything hit me.
 We’re approaching speeds of 90 MPH on a four lane street probably seventy feet wide.
 I yelled into the radio, "Shots fired!
 Shots fired!"
 The dispatcher closed the channel for emergency traffic only.
 Everyone knew what was going on and moved that way.

 Good ol Kelly still comes on the radio and tells me that’s our guy and he’s following with me.
-We went for several minutes, and he stuck the gun out of the window again.
+We went for several minutes, and the bad guy stuck the gun out of the window again.
 This time there’s only one shot.
 I inform the units on the channel and give continuous updates on our location.
 His brake lights came on and the nose of the car bounced forward.
 He was slowing down fast.
 He makes a left turn.
 As he turns there’s oncoming traffic, but he doesn’t care.
 When he makes his turn, he’s now at a ninety degree angle.
 He puts the gun out the window and he’s looking right at me.
 He pulls the trigger and two more shots pop off.

 I can’t believe he didn’t hit the windshield.
 Kelly is now right behind me.
 We’re on side streets that are thirty feet wide going 70 MPH.
 The bad guy turns a few more times and slams into a curb, goes up in a yard and hits a tree.
 I come up behind him as he gets out of the car and runs.
 As he’s coming out of the car, he throws a gun in the grass.
 He runs through the front door with me behind him, and Kelly behind me.
 I figured this was his house but apparently it wasn’t.
 He ran straight through the house to the back door.
 I happened to notice an older couple in the living room standing up with a look of horror.
 The guy ran out the back door and down some steps into the yard.
 I jumped off the stairs and tackled him.
 Kelly came up and after a brief struggle the bad guy was handcuffed and ready for the patrol car.

 The house he ran through was not his house.
 He just ran through the doors to get away.
 I felt bad for the older couple in the house.
 They were scared.
 I told them to make sure their doors were locked from now on.
 We walked out towards the police car and found the gun.
 The reason he didn't shoot at me when he got out of the car was, he had no more ammunition.
 It was a six shooter and he ran out of bullets.
 Officers started showing up to see what was going on.
-My Sargent showed up and asked if I was alright.
+My Sergent showed up and asked if I was alright.
 I answered in the affirmative and he wanted to know if the car had been hit.
 I told him I didn’t think anything hit the car.
 He then said, “Good work.
 Take him down and book him for robbery and then get back out on the street.”

 I looked at him funny, “So Sarge, no attempted capital murder?”